hcorona-zz/diversity-inclusion/event-planning.md

 - [ ]  :apple: :bulb: Require that whoever is facilitating the Q&A be cognizant of *who* is requesting to ask questions.
 We believe the voices represented in the Q&A discussion should reflect the diversity of the participants, and trying to achieve this means active intervention from facilitators and moderators.
 Facilitators prioritize questions from those who haven’t yet had a chance to speak.
 Actively discuss and coordinate this approach with moderators in advance.
 - [ ]   We would strongly recommend that conference organizers use wireless microphones (or another method that allows the moderator to decide who asks the next question) if at all possible, rather than placing microphones at the front of the room.
-- [ ]  Using a first come-first serve basis for asking question privileges the most confident voices in the room, and important reactions often come from those who might take a few moments to collect their thoughts or find their voice.
+- [ ]  Using a first come-first serve basis for asking questions privileges the most confident voices in the room, and important reactions often come from those who might take a few moments to collect their thoughts or find their voice.

 ## Parent-Friendly Events
 In order to create a space that’s inclusive of participants who are parents bringing along small children to the conference, certain additions to the maternity room can be made.
 Suggestions taken from this article on child friendly conferences might include: